 Suffolk battled late in the first half, with help from back-to-back layups from senior Keenan Robertson and Matt Draheim, and a three-pointer from Cole LeVangie.
 The Rams gained a 33-29 lead before Farmington called a time-out.

 That time-out proved to be more beneficial for the Rams than the Beavers.
-Suffolk closed the half on a 9-5 run to end the half and took a six-point lead into the locker room, 42-36.
+Suffolk closed the half on a 9-5 run and took a six-point lead into the locker room, 42-36.

 Robertson led the team in points with 13, as Nick Verdile and Danny Yardemian were also in double digits.